Before starting your trip, here are some basic checks you can do on your rental car, for your own safety and peace of mind.

 Driving controls check

 After everyone has sat comfortably and put on his safety belt, take a minute to adjust the mirrors, the front seats and the steering wheel.
 Check the gear lever and find reverse.
-Check where the switches are for the lights, the indicators, the warning lights and the windshield wipers.
+Check where the switches are for the lights, the turn indicators, the warning lights and the windshield wipers.

 If your car has GPS navigation, it’s worth taking the time to set it according to your language and to enter your destination.